 - Figma’s engineering values: Principles for operating a team focused on design tools.

 - React’s Design Principles: React’s principles were initially shared in 2016 and upheld through every significant change.
 They outlined half a decade’s worth of work and established how the team works.

-- Fish Shell Principles: Fish shell is an absolutely delightful product.
-It’s easy to make a direct connection from using fish shell back to their principles.
+- Fish Shell Principles: Fish shell is a delightful product.
+It’s easy to make a direct connection between using fish shell back to their principles.